ARTS AT MARYLAND

 Maryland explores and nurtures the visual and performing arts, transforming ideas into exciting and thought-provoking experiences and inviting audiences to take part in the creative process.

-This modern center honors the legacy of the distinguished university professor, artist, collector and historian.
-It provides a unique opportunity to study African-Americans and the African diaspora from multidisciplinary perspectives, particularly the arts, languages, literature and history.
+This modern center honors the legacy of the distinguished university professor emeritus, artist, collector, curator and art historian.
+It provides a unique opportunity to study African-Americans and the African diaspora from multidisciplinary perspectives, particularly the visual arts, culture, literature and history.

 The Stamp Gallery is dedicated to the exhibition of contemporary art, with an emphasis on the work of emerging and mid-career artists.
 Displayed throughout the building are recent art acquisitions by students participating in the Stamp Contemporary Art Purchasing Program.

 Well-known Dutch artist Karel Appel’s funky “Elephant” enlivens the newly opened Edward St. John Learning and Teaching Center.
 The sculpture was installed as part of the university’s partnership with with D.C.’s world-renowned Phillips Collection.

 The University of Maryland Art Gallery

 Located in the Parren J. Mitchell Art-Sociology Building, this gallery organizes exhibitions and programs that highlight art from diverse cultures.
 Its permanent collection—spanning from antiquity to the present—comprises nearly 3,000 works of art.

 A campus and community partnership that opened in spring 2017, it features an eclectic line up ranging from jazz and global music to indie rock and electronic DJs.